Automattic/jetpack/extensions/README.md

 > Still confused? <a>Check out documentation for more!</a>

-### Colours
+### Colors

 - To stay consistent with Gutenberg, your extensions should follow [Gutenberg styles and visuals].
-Use Gutenberg colour variables where possible.
+Use Gutenberg color variables where possible.
-- The build also supports [Muriel colours](https://github.com/Automattic/color-studio) via SASS variables (`$muriel-pink-300`) and CSS custom properties (`var( --muriel-pink-300 )`).
+- The build also supports [Muriel colors](https://github.com/Automattic/color-studio) via SASS variables (`$muriel-pink-300`) and CSS custom properties (`var( --muriel-pink-300 )`).
 Prefer CSS custom properties if possible.

 ### Icons

-Please use outline versions of [Material icons](https://material.io/tools/icons/?style=outline) to stay inline with Muriel guidelines.
-Don't rely on icons used in core to avoid visual mixing up with core blocks.
+Please use outline versions of [Material icons](https://material.io/tools/icons/?style=outline) to stay in line with Muriel guidelines.
+Don't rely on icons used in the core to avoid visual mixing up with core blocks.